jasonshiller/mum_run/README.md

 # mum_run
-A simple custom script to compare all vs all genomes using nucmer and them conserved and specific regions between and among genomes using bedtools and mummer
+A simple custom script to compare all genomes in a directory using nucmer and them ID conserved and specific regions between and among genomeS.
+This script uses mummer and bedtools.